rafpank/expenses_tracker.py/README.md

 # expenses_tracker.py
 Expenses tracker

+# command line commands
-# $ python /expenses.py add 100 "Shopping for one hundred"
+ $ python /expenses.py add 100 "Shopping for one hundred"
-# $ python /expenses.py add 25.5 "Shopping for 25.50"
+ $ python /expenses.py add 25.5 "Shopping for 25.50"
-# $ python /expenses.py add 5000 "Large expense"
+ $ python /expenses.py add 5000 "Large expense"
-# $ python /expenses.py add -- -100 "Negative expense"
+ $ python /expenses.py add -- -100 "Negative expense"
-# $ python /expenses.py report
+ $ python /expenses.py report
-# $ python /expenses.py report --big
+ $ python /expenses.py report --big
-# $ python /expenses.py import-python
+ $ python /expenses.py import-python
-# $ python /expenses.py export-csv
+ $ python /expenses.py export-csv
-# $ python /expenses.py export-python
+ $ python /expenses.py export-python

 The program enables users to easily add new expenses and generate reports.
 It retains data between sessions by storing all information in a file.
 Each expense has an ID, a description, and an amount.